skip to content

 Part I – you will receive an overall mark at the end of the academic year.
 This mark will be the average of the marks received for your Easter Term examinations, the Objects Portfolio, and the short dissertation, with the short dissertation mark being double-weighted.

 Part IIA – you will receive an overall mark at the end of the academic year.
-This mark will be the average of the marks received for your Easter Term examinations.
+This mark will be the average of the marks received for your coursework and Easter Term examinations.

 Overall Degree Classification: